SymfonyCasts/symfony7/sfcasts/deleting-entities.md

 # Black Hole: Deleting Entities

-Oh-oh, we've just gotten word that this ship, the USS Leafy Cruiser, has fallen into a black hole.
-Luckily, no one was on board, but this ship is now spaghettified.
+Oh-oh, we just got word that this ship, the USS Leafy Cruiser, has fallen into a black hole.
+Luckily, no long-term, beloved characters were on board, but this ship is now spaghettified.
 Since it no longer exists in this reality, we need to remove it from our database.

-We'll create a command to handle this.
+Let's create a command to handle this.
 At your terminal, run:

 ```terminal
 symfony console make:command